Snake9889/MultiTune/README.md

 # MultiTune
-# BINP programm based on ICA, PCA and some else
+# Programm based on ICA, PCA and some else